How Does Hospital Indemnity Insurance Work?

 Unfortunately, your chances of being admitted to the hospital may be higher than you think.
 According to the American Hospital Association, around 33 million people are admitted to the hospital every year.

 Medical debt is one of the largest financial burdens Americans face.
 According to the Consumer Financial Protection Bureau, over 58% of debt is due to medical bills.
 In addition, you usually must take time off from work after being admitted to the hospital.
-You may also have to pay for childcare and other services while you recover.
+You may also have to pay for childcare and other services while you are recovering.
 These costs can create financial difficulty, even if your health insurance provider covers the entire hospital stay.

 One of the main reasons people face medical debt is that their health insurance policy has a high deductible.
 Of course, this doesn’t even touch on the costs of copays, coinsurance, medication, or other out-of-pocket expenses that health insurance doesn’t cover.